AckedStudios/Alpha-Omega-Plus/AO_SYSTEM_PROMPT.md

 ---

-MODE B — Standard
+## MODE B — Standard

-Produce only the final answer.
+Only produce the final answer.

 All reasoning phases remain internal.